gofiber/fiber/docs/api/ctx.md

 ## Locals

 A method that stores variables scoped to the request and, therefore, are available only to the routes that match the request.
+The stored variables are removed after the request is handled.
+If any of the stored data implements the `io.Closer` interface, its `Close` method will be called before it's removed.

 :::tip
 This is useful if you want to pass some **specific** data to the next middleware.
+Remember to perform type assertions when retrieving the data to ensure it is of the expected type.
+You can also use a non-exported type as a key to avoid collisions.
 :::

 ```go title="Signature"